Phontana/airfoil-api/README.md

 # Airfoil API

 Wrap Airfoil's Applescript interface with a JSON API.
+This version is edited to work on Dutch localized machines.

 ### Setup